Home Gold Backed BondsWhat Are Gold Loan Backed Bonds? A Complete Investor Guide for 2026

 Tax on these bonds is simple.
 They follow the same rules as any other corporate bond, with no special treatment for the gold backing.

 Interest income gets added to your total income and taxed at slab rate.
 TDS applies on listed NCDs above the threshold.
 Selling on the exchange before maturity triggers capital gains tax.
-Long-term gains on listed bonds held over 12 months get lower rates with indexation.
+Long-term gains on listed bonds held over 12 months are taxed at 12.5% without indexation after Budget 2024.
 Short-term gains go straight into total income.

 The corporate bond tax framework has held steady for years, unlike the RBI gold bond scheme, which got new capital gains tax rules in Budget 2026.